amylum-archived/server/README.md

 * S3_BUCKET: bucket name where packages are stored
 * MAINTAINER_EMAIL: email to show on error pages
 * RACK_ENV: production

-Fork this repo and push it to the Heroku app.
-Set up custom DNS if desired.

 ## License